 - Close family members may be alcohol-dependent, and many suffer from clinical depression.

-- Approximately 1 person in 5 will have obsessive-compulsive disorders or bipolar or a similar mental health issue.
+- Approximately one person in 5 will have obsessive-compulsive disorders or bipolar or a similar mental health issue.
 Most will smoke, and every fourth may use marijuana or cocaine.

 - Less than 1/3 of those in this subtype will have tried to gain professional help for their recovery.